 - In California, the Sargent Shriver legislation established the most comprehensive set of civil right to counsel pilots to date.
 The NCCRC's comprehensive bibliography has a whole section on the California pilots, and it includes media coverage.
 There was also a housing pilot project in San Francisco and a housing study in a California trial court.

-- In D.C., a pilot began in 2015 that is providing representation to tenants in eviction cases involving subsidized housing.
-The pilot is a collaboration between Legal Aid Society of the District of Columbia, Bread for the City, and Legal Counsel for the Elderly.
+- In D.C., a pilot began in 2015 that provides representation to tenants in eviction cases involving subsidized housing.
+The pilot is a collaboration between Legal Aid Society of the District of Columbia, Bread for the City, Legal Counsel for the Elderly, and the D.C.
+Bar Pro Bono Center.
 The pilot received over $300,000 in initial funding through the D.C.
 Bar Foundation, using money appropriated by the D.C.
 City Council.